 Your income is too high.
 A big reason you won’t qualify for a stimulus payment (or economic-impact payment, as the IRS calls it) is that you make too much money.
 You won’t get a stimulus check if your adjusted gross income (AGI) is greater than:

-Your AGI is based on what's reported on your 2019 federal tax return or, if you haven't filed yet, your 2018 return.
-If you were required to file a tax return in 2018 and 2019 but didn't, you'll need to file one to determine your eligibility.
-(If you are among those who typically aren't required to file tax returns due to income levels, check more detailed information on how you can claim your stimulus payment.)
+Your AGI is based on what’s reported on your 2020 federal tax return or, if you haven’t filed yet, your 2019 return.
+If you were required to file a tax return in 2019 but didn’t, you’ll need to file a 2020 return to determine your eligibility.
+(If you are among those who typically aren’t required to file tax returns due to income levels, check more detailed information on how you can claim your stimulus payment.)

 Save 25% when you join AARP and enroll in Automatic Renewal for first year.
 Get instant access to discounts, programs, services, and the information you need to benefit every area of your life.